prdwyer/prdwyer.github.io/_posts/2015-5-8-thug_the_sticky_client.md

 ---
 layout: post
-title: Tutorial on using Thug.py : a sweet sticky client
+title: Tutorial on using Thug.py, the sweet sticky client
 ---
 Most "honey" software is intended to emulate a server side to get intelligence from accessing attempts.
 Client side attacks are becoming common and there to research these attacks there is a need for emulating a client.
 This is what thug does.
 It requests a target url, follows redirects and obtains all javascript and shellcode from potentially malicious urls.